-You’ll need a BA architecture and landscape architecture combined degree, or BA architecture and a separate BA landscape architecture, 2:1 or equivalent, from a RIBA/ARB/LI-approved institution, along with one year in practice.
+You'll need a BA Architecture and Landscape Architecture combined degree, or BA Architecture and a separate BA Landscape Architecture, 2:1 or equivalent, from a RIBA/ARB/LI-approved institution, along with 9 months in practice.

 You should have RIBA Part 1 or equivalent.

 We will ask to see your design portfolio.

 Months of entry

 Validated by the Royal Institute of British Architects (RIBA) at Part 2, the Landscape Institute (LI) at Part 3 and prescribed by the Architects Registration Board (ARB)

 This course is a unique opportunity to qualify as both an architect and a landscape architect.
 It’s open to students with previous combined or separate degrees in both architecture and landscape architecture.